jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 Now it's your turn to create the following tests:

 - it should return an empty array when the input is an empty array
-- it should return a flattened array if the input contains 2 levels of nested arrays
+- it should return a flattened array if the input contains 2 levels deep of nested arrays

 **Bonus**
-- is should confirm that the input type is an array
+- it should confirm that the input type is an array

 Review the following:
 - [expect.any(constructor)](https://jestjs.io/docs/expect#expectanyconstructor)